 Spring break is a great time to visit Greater Palm Springs.
-The fresh air, sun-kissed skies and fragrant flowers set the scene for perfect patio dining—and this Southern California oasis is home to an array of outstanding restaurants that offer outdoor dining under swaying palm trees, as well as takeout and delivery.
-We've rounded up a few favorites to add to your Greater Palm Springs itinerary so you can savor spring break the right way.
+The wide-open spaces, sun-kissed skies and swaying palms set the scene for perfect patio dining—and this Southern California oasis is home to an array of outstanding restaurants that offer outdoor dining, as well as takeout and delivery.
+Here is a round-up of a few favorites to add to your Greater Palm Springs itinerary, so you can savor spring break the right way.

-If you’ve got a hankering for barbecue, look no further than Bubba’s Bones & Brews in Cathedral City.
+If you’ve got a hankering for barbecue, look no further than Bubba’s Bones & Brews in Cathedral City or in Palm Desert.
 With tasty traditional barbecue favorites like pulled pork, sausages and an array of beer to choose from, you’ll leave full and happy.
 Their spacious, shaded patio is a great place to enjoy the nice weather and suits everyone from couples to families to groups of friends looking for a hearty lunch and some cold ones.

 Fernanda's Salvadorian Food, Cathedral City

-Family-owned Fernanda’s serves up Salvadorian food, including traditional corn pastry-wrapped pupusas, chilaquiles and fresh fish.
+Family-owned Fernanda’s Salvadorian Food serves up Salvadorian food, including traditional corn pastry-wrapped pupusas, chilaquiles and fresh fish.
 Dine on the patio or grab your bites to go.